Nirai2305/test-github-collector/nginx.md

+# Nginx configuration for Opentelemetry Collector in Api Discovery

-## The Apiconnect opentelemetry collector supports when the nginx is configured in any of the below ways
+The Apiconnect opentelemetry collector supports when the nginx is configured in any of the below ways

-Pre-req: Ensure nginx is installed
+**Pre-req:** Ensure nginx is installed

 ### 1. Using otel-webserver-module
 https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/otel-webserver-module